neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 2. Describe the "killer fig" that makes the point as clearly and concisely as possible.
 Guidance for making paper quality figures is [here](https://bitsandbrains.io/2018/09/08/figures.html).  (~5 min)

 3. Describe the other results, typically 3-5 additional figures or theorems.
-The goal of each of these is to support the main claim, for example, by further refining, adding controls, etc.  Ideally, they are sequenced together in a logical chain, like a proof, each building on the next, to tell the story. (~5 min)
+The goal of each of these is to support the main claim, for example, by further refining, adding controls, etc.  Ideally, they are sequenced together in a logical chain, like a proof, each building on the next, to tell the story. (~1 hr)

 4. Make a first draft of all the figures and tables with detailed captions (~ 1 week).
 Captions should each be about a paragraph long.
 At this point, the figures need not be "camera ready", but should have all the main points made.

-5. Get feedback on figures.
+5. Get feedback on figures (~1 week).
 Show the figures to your colleagues who are not co-authors on your paper, do not show them the captions, and ask them to tell you what the main point of each figure is.
 If they don't get it right on their first try, interupt them, and ask them to go to the next figure.
 Then, spend another week updating the figures, and repeat.

+6. Make all the figures and captions "camera ready" (~1 week).
+Consult [this]([here](https://bitsandbrains.io/2018/09/08/figures.html)) to confirm that they are

 6. Write a one paragraph summary (will become your **abstract**;  ~30 min)
     1. big opportunity sentence: what is the grandest opportunity that this work is addressing?